Congratulations!

 TBD – Miss Minnesota’s and Teen Orientation Day

-TBD – Miss Minnesota’s and Teen Pageant - Treasure Island Casino
+TBD – Miss Minnesota’s and Teen Competition - Treasure Island Casino

 Head Shot for Program Book